the-turing-way/the-turing-way/book/content/remote_collaboration/prosandcons/prosandcons.md

 - Conflict resolution maybe difficult if most interactions happen in an allocated time slot.
 - Sometimes such interactions may lack body language, or tone (online chat) and may lead to misunderstanding or unnecessary conflict.
 - May lose the possibility of chanced interaction or water-cooler-effects and innovative ideas that they results.
-- People will have different working condition, i.e. access to hardware, that can lead to wrong assumptions regarding replication of certain task
+- People will have different working condition, for example, limited access to hardware, that can lead to wrong assumptions regarding replication of certain task
 - May lead to distractions if working from a busy co-working space or home with not sufficient arrangement for work that can make it difficult for some people to focus and have disciplined work practices.

 ## Further reading